 School Partner Program- Free opportunity for schools to networking within the school garden community, access to free seeds & plants, and receive discounts from local business partnerships and on SGN workshops.

-SchoolYard Habitat– In partnership with US Fish and Wildlife Services, SGN provides consulting and funding for habitat projects at school sites
+SchoolYard Habitat– In partnership with Sonoma County Fish and Wildlife Services, SGN provides consulting and funding for habitat projects at school sites

 WaterWise Mini-Grants– In partnership with Harmony Farm Supply, we offer eligible schools free irrigation design, installation support and up to $400 in funding for a drip irrigation system.